The knock on my door is so soft that I almost doubt I heard it.

 Behind me, however, is the last thing I expected, especially on a bright and sunny day.

-The four of them freeze at my understandably startling entrance, one of whom I have counseled in the past, and one I would not be alone with in a room for all the money in the world.
+The four of them freeze at my understandably startling entrance, one of whom I have counseled in the past, and one with whom I would not be alone in a room for all the money in the world.

 “Doctor, thank you for coming,” says Jonathan, with whom I have spoken at great length, and who stands trembling in the hot sun, his normally tawny skin gone pale.
 Beside him stands another vampire, an over-average-tall Asian Night-Child whose katana seems quite at odds with his Savile Row.

 Facing them is the Blood Queen.

 She is shorter than I expected, but that changes nothing.
 Her pose—crouched as if to spring, fingers curved, fangs out—shocks against her neat pants suit and tightly bound hair, and some absurd part of my mind wonders if her kitten heels would survive the force of her lunge.
 Beside her is an actual child—a Night-Child as well, yet also a boy of approximately twelve, similarly staged for violence, and bleeding from his mouth as though he’d already had a go.